Head & Neck, Cervical Cancers

 Abnormal bleeding and abdominal pain are two of the most common symptoms of cervical cancer.
 Unfortunately, some patients don’t have any symptoms until the cancer has become relatively advanced.

-The best screening is the Pap smear.
+The gold standard of screening has been the Pap smear.
 It’s been around for decades.
-However, when it was first developed, the fact that an HPV infection can cause abnormal cells in the cervix wasn’t known.
-Now it is — so we also have HPV DNA screening, which adds to the tools we have for detection.
+However, when this test was first developed, the fact that an HPV infection caused the abnormal cells in the cervix wasn’t known.
+Now it is — so in addition to Pap smears we have HPV DNA tests, which adds to the tools we have for detection.

-In the United States, women should get their first Pap smear at 21.
-How often an individual needs to get one depends on whether HPV DNA is found.
-If it isn’t, the next Pap smear typically doesn’t need to be done for another three to five years.
-However, if a person has had multiple sexual partners, they should consider talking about that with their doctor.
+The US Preventive Services Task Force recommends that women get their first Pap smear at 21, but other national organizations like the American Cancer Society recommend HPV DNA testing starting at 25.
+How often an individual needs to get tested depends on whether abnormal cells or HPV DNA is found.
+If it isn’t, the next Pap smear or HPV DNA test typically doesn’t need to be done for another three to five years.
+However, if someone is immunocompromised, they should talk to their doctor about the right screening guidelines for them.

-Before the [GARDASIL®] vaccine, around three-quarters of adults in the United States had evidence of HPV in their mucosa.
-However, because the virus is typically short-term and quickly cleared by the body, many people weren’t aware they ever had it.
+Before the [GARDASIL®] vaccine, around three-quarters of adults in the United States had evidence of HPV.
+However, because an HPV infection is typically short-term and quickly cleared by the body, many people weren’t aware they ever had it.
 It’s not common for someone to have a long-term HPV infection.
 But when it does stay around, that’s when it can start causing abnormal cells that can eventually turn into cancer.

 Individuals who are living with immunosuppression challenges are at a greater risk for cervical cancer because their bodies may not be able to clear an HPV infection.
 These would include people such as transplant patients, those taking immunosuppressive medications for chronic disease, patients with HIV, and people who are experiencing bone marrow failure.

 Other risk factors include being a smoker, having multiple sexual partners over a lifetime, and age.
-As you get older, there’s a greater risk for HPV.
+As you get older, there’s greater risk with an HPV infection.

 Once someone becomes sexually active, using condoms can decrease the risk of exposure to and infection by HPV.